rocketscience0/cs207-FinalProject/docs/milestone1.md

 ## Introduction

 This software aims to numerically evaluate the derivative of any function with high precision utilizing automatic differentiation (AD).
-Specifically, the Jacobian matrix of dimension $n \times m$ of any function $func: R^m \rightarrow R^n$ will be computed.
+Specifically, the Jacobian matrix of dimension $n \times m$ of any function $func: \mathbb{R}^m \mapsto \mathbb{R}^n$ will be computed.
 Automatic differentiation is different from numerical differentiation and symbolic differentiation, which are introduced in the following:

 - Finite differencing equation:
 $$